rory81/growing_funds/README.md

 In the app are multiple tabs, Overview, Resources, Deploy, Metrics, Activity, Access and Settings.
 Go to **Resources**.
 Enter postgress in the search bar and select Heroku Postgress.
 Then select **Hobby-Dev - Free** as a plan name and click provision.

-When moving away from the Resources to the tab **Settings** and click a little bit lower on *Reveal Config Vars* The DATABASE_URL is added to the configurations.
+Move away from the 'Resources tab' to the tab **Settings** and click a little bit lower on *Reveal Config Vars*, the DATABASE_URL is added to the configurations.
 This URL is used to connect with Django, but for that to work another package is needed: dj-database-url (pip3 install dj_database_url, be aware of the underscores).
 The URL value provided by Heroku needs to be entered in the settings.py file of the project in
 ```